Süsswassertang: Description

 Adult leaves are pinnate and up to 1 meter in length.
 It is found in humid forests up to 1,200 meters above sea level.
 It may grow epiphytic on trees or among rocks in dry river beds.

-Although Flora of China separates the species, L. cochinchinensis is considered a synonym of L. lineata.
+Flora of China separates a Chinese form as L. cochinchinensis, but this plant is otherwise considered a synonym of L. lineata.
 The species may grow to be 3 meters in length.
 In Singapore, L. lineata is considered critically endangered in the wild.

 Süsswassertang

 Süsswassertang is used as a decorative aquarium plant.
 It was first discovered in the aquarium of botanist Christel Kasselmann in 2001, who then distributed it to other hobby aquarists.
-The wild origin is unknown.
+The wild origin of Kasselmann's specimen is unknown.
 The name süsswassertang means "freshwater seaweed" in German.
 It was long considered to be a liverwort, which it strongly resembles.
 All specimens in the aquarium trade are assumed to be clones of the original plant introduced in 2001.
+In the aquarium industry, it is commonly confused with similar-looking liverworts of the genera Pellia and Monosolenium.

 In 2009, a molecular phylogenetic study determined that it is, in fact, a fern gametophyte.
 It was found to be most closely genetically linked to Lomariopsis lineata, though classification as a distinct species was not ruled out.
 Efforts to induce süsswassertang specimens to form a sporophyte have failed, which may indicate status as a new species.
 It is sometimes described as Lomariopsis cf. lineata.